 Louisiana Sea Grant's resilient communities and economies efforts focus on four topic areas: climate change adaptation, community sustainability, pollution prevention and water resources.
 Anticipated outcomes of these efforts include increased availability of related tools and information to inform implementation of best management practices at the local and State levels.
 Climate change is among the top environmental challenges facing coastal Louisiana and impacts both aquatic and terrestrial ecosystems; it also poses threats to human lives, environments and economies.
 Louisiana Sea Grant will continue to help communities and individuals plan for and adapt to projected climate changes, taking into account the uncertainty in many of the projections.

-Coastal communities provide vital economic, social and recreational opportunities for thousands of Louisianans, but population migration, especially since hurricanes Rita of Louisiana at Lafayette Architecture and Design redevelopment plans for the town that were used in received \$4 million toward grant applications.
-The town waterfront redevelopment that includes a new boat launch, a seafood farmers' market pavilion and marina.
+Coastal communities provide vital economic, social and recreational opportunities for thousands of Louisianans, but population migration, especially since hurricanes Rita of Delcambre.
+It was flooded again by Hurricane Ike in 2008.
+Facilitated by Louisiana Sea Grant, the LSU Landscape Architecture Department and the University of Louisiana at Lafayette Architecture and Design programs developed concept redevelopment plans for the town that were used in grant applications.
+The town received \$4 million toward waterfront redevelopment that includes a new boat launch, a seafood farmers' market pavilion and marina.